andrasq/node-quickq/Readme.md

 low overhead for even small payloads.
 Items are appended to the work queue and are processed in arrival order by one or more concurrent execution threads.

-Similar to async.queue but much faster, less flaky, and with a simpler interface.
+Similar to async.queue but much faster, more reliable, and with a simpler interface.

 Overview